 Star Alliance carrier SAS is offering cheap fares from Oslo to Beijing right now.
 Prices for a return flight from Europe to China start around €280 (~NOK 3,054).
 The fare includes one piece of checked baggage of up to 23kg per passenger.

 The connecting flight will be operated by SAS’ Airbus A321.
 The long-haul flight will either be operated by an Airbus A330 or A340.
 Some of the connections (after January) show a long-haul flight operated by an Airbus A350-900.
 SAS recently ordered 8 Airbus A350 which will be delivered in 2020.
 Therefore, if you are lucky, you can experience SAS’ new cabin!

 Search & Book

 The fare rules state a minimum stay requirement of 6 days or a night from Saturday to Sunday.
+Travel has to commence between January 8 and June 10, 2020.
 There is no maximum stay requirement but the latest back flight as part of this offer can be June 13th, 2020.
-The deal expires November 18, 2019.
-Availability great from January through June!
+The deal expires December 2, 2019.
+Availability is great from January through June!